First Battle of Saltville: Saltville Massacre

+Aftermath

+Felix Huston Robertson was never tried for his role in the massacre.
+He died on April 20, 1928, at the age of 89.
+However, Champ Ferguson did stand trial immediately after the war.
+He was tried by a military court in Nashville, Tennessee, for this and other non-military killings.
+He was found guilty of 22 murders and sentenced to death by hanging.
+He was executed at the Tennessee State Prison on October 29, 1865.

 Second battle

 The Second Battle of Saltville took place two months later at Saltville.

 Battlefield preservation

 The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 107 acres of the Saltville battlefields.